happycasts/happycasts.github.com/109-open-source-lego.md

 he was not allowed to get inside the black box by the manufacture.

 This frustration was the beginning of the free and open source movement.
-The essential benefits of open source are:

-- Access to the source or recipe of any given work.
-- Free remix and redistribution of any given work.
-- End to predatory vendor lock-in
-- Higher degree of cooperation
+The essential benefits of open source are: a) Access to the source or recipe of any given work. b) Free remix and redistribution of any given work. c) End to predatory vendor lock-in D) Higher degree of cooperation

 Open Source is originally a software related term.
 But let's take a non-technical example of where the open source mindset is actaully used today.